wgtunnel/website/docs/tunnels.md

 Access these via the three-dot menu in the Interface section:

-- **Enable Amnezia Compatibility Mode**: Automatically sets basic AmneziaWG parameters (e.g., Jc=4, Jmin=40, Jmax=70, S1=0, S2=0, H1=1, H2=2, H3=3, H4=4) for compatibility with standard WireGuard servers.
+- **Enable Amnezia Compatibility Mode**: Automatically sets basic AmneziaWG parameters (like Jc=4, Jmin=40, Jmax=70, S1=0, S2=0, H1=1, H2=2, H3=3, H4=4) for compatibility with standard WireGuard servers.
 This provides basic DPI protection, which helps evade network filters that inspect packet contents to block VPN traffic.
 - **Mimic Protocols**: Use AmneziaWG to disguise tunnel traffic as common protocols like DNS, SIP, or QUIC.
 This further enhances DPI resistance and works with standard WireGuard servers by obfuscating the traffic pattern.

 ### Peer Quick Actions

 Access these via the three-dot menu in the Peer section:

-- **Exclude LAN Networks**: Quickly set AllowedIPs to values that bypass local LAN traffic (e.g., excluding 192.168.0.0/16, 10.0.0.0/8, etc.), ensuring devices on your local network remain accessible without routing through the VPN.
+- **Exclude LAN Networks**: Quickly set AllowedIPs to values that bypass all local LAN traffic (all private IP address blocks, like 192.168.0.0/16, 10.0.0.0/8, etc.), ensuring devices on your local network remain accessible without routing through the VPN.

 ### AmneziaWG Obfuscation Parameters